- The Learning Environment

 The Learning Environment

 Geography teaches a wide variety of courses to a broad spectrum of students.
 The department currently offers a BA degree in Geography, where students may receive a general education in geography or they may wish to specialize in Earth Systems Science or Urban and Regional Analysis.
 The department also offers degrees in International Trade (BA) and Geographic Information Science (BS).
-Introductory courses include relatively large enrollment classes that embrace a range of media sources, active learning exercises, fieldtrips, technology, and online options to enhance the learning experience.
+Introductory courses include relatively large enrollment classes that embrace a range of media sources, active learning exercises, fieldtrips, technology, and remote options to enhance the learning experience.
 Upper-division courses tend to include relatively smaller class sizes with unrivaled opportunities to engage students in research and thematic discourse, to use state-of-the-art technology and software, and to gain practical experience through independent projects, directed research, and internship opportunities with local stakeholders.
 The department also contributes substantively to general education.

 About Our Facilities